lawvs/folo/packages/internal/legal/tos.md

 ## 15. Privacy and Data Use

 Folo takes your privacy seriously.
 We may collect, store, and process personal information, including usage patterns and content interactions.
-Our [Privacy Policy](https://app.follow.is/privacy-policy) (available soon) will detail how we collect, process, and protect your data.
+Our [Privacy Policy](https://app.follow.is/privacy-policy) will detail how we collect, process, and protect your data.
 Until available, contact follow@rss3.io for privacy inquiries.
 We are committed to handling your data securely and transparently in compliance with applicable laws, including Singapore’s Personal Data Protection Act.